 Accelo’s Client Portal offers customer-facing access for clients to track the projects you’re handling for them, with increased transparency through their end of the account.
 It’s best suited for firms looking to maximize customer satisfaction levels.

 The structure for your workflow can be specialized either as a comprehensive program for your entire company or as one of four management options:

 The pricing level is $39 per user each month for the individualized management tool or $79 per user a month for the all-in-one service.
-All options include unlimited contracts, clients, and tasks, making it possible to scale your business without worry about outgrowing your business infrastructure.
+All options include unlimited contracts, clients and tasks, making it possible to scale your business without worrying about outgrowing your business infrastructure.

 For companies that need help internally tracking their progress and collaborating behind-the-scenes, Zoho Projects offers a task management software system.
 Goals can be achieved more easily when they’re broken into smaller tasks, and that’s exactly what this service offers small business teams.

 Team leaders can add users to projects and assign tasks, deadlines, milestones, and even requirements that must be completed before the next task can begin.
 You can customize the system with a variety of viewpoints, including Kanban cards that work to identify bottlenecks in the process.